-With the basic premise that students attend college to attain a degree, certificate, or for personal advancement, anything not contributing to the accomplishment of this goal contravenes the educational purpose of the University and the Residential Campus Community.
+With the basic premise that students attend college to attain a degree, certificate, or for personal advancement, inhibiting the accomplishment of this goal contravenes the educational purpose of the University and the Residential Campus Community.
 Therefore, University Housing and Residence Life has established policies and functions that promote this interest.

-University Housing and Residence Life Conduct Policies
+University Housing and Residence Life Standards of Residence